TedLivist/bubble_sort/README.md

 # Bubble Sort

 > This is a required project from Microverse.
-It contains two methods: bubble_sort and bubble_sort_by
-> The bubble_sort method takes in and array of numbers and returns a sorted array
-> The bubble_sort_by method takes in an array and returns a sorted array following conditions defined by the yield
+It contains two methods: bubble_sort and bubble_sort_by.
+The bubble_sort method takes in and array of numbers and returns a sorted array.
+The bubble_sort_by method takes in an array and returns a sorted array following conditions defined by the yield

 Additional description about the project and its features.